zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

 Add, Edit and Display forms (formlib)
 -------------------------------------

-What whould the pagelet be without formlib based implementations?
+What would the pagelet be without any formlib based implementations?
 We offer base implementations for add, edit and display forms based on the formlib.

-For the next tests we provide a generic form template like used in formlib.
-This template is registered within this package as default for the formlib based mixin classes:
+For the next tests we provide a generic form template like those used in formlib.
+This template is registered within this package as a default for the formlib based mixin classes:

   >>> from z3c import pagelet
   >>> baseDir = os.path.split(pagelet.__file__)[0]